African All Stars Transfer News & Rumours: Success reluctant to leave Watford amid Udinese interest

 Fulham reject Valencia’s loan bid for Anguissa

-The Cameroon midfielder was one of the standout performers in the Cottagers' underwhelming Premier Leaguer campaign last season and he is considered to be a key part of Marcos Silva's plans this season.
+The Cameroon midfielder was one of the standout performers in the Cottagers' underwhelming Premier Leaguer campaign last season, and he is considered to be a key part of Marco Silva's plans this season.

 Zambo Anguissa, who has two years left on his contract at Craven Cottage, spent the 2019-20 campaign on loan at Villarreal following Fulham's relegation two years ago.